- Latin America

 - Video Library

-Reverse Culture Shock - 5 Things That Surprised Me About America After Traveling Abroad
+Reverse Culture Shock: 5 Things That Surprised Me When I Returned Home

 After months of traveling abroad, I was excited to get home and visit my family for a while.
 When my plane first touched down in America (the Miami airport, to be exact), I was surprised to feel, well, surprised.
 Things that used to be so normal to me now felt foreign, like I was walking into a new country all over again.